Answer:

 This led to the creation of other shapes of the USB connector, such as micro-USB and mini-USB.

-As you can see in the picture below, a USB-C connector looks like a micro-USB though it is more round, and more importantly, it can plug in the device facing either way.
+As you can see in the picture below, a USB-C connector looks like a micro-USB, though it is more round and it can plug in the device facing either way.

-Since USB-C is backward compatible, you can still connect your micro-USB and other USB devices to the USB-C port using a fitting adapter.
+Since USB-C is backward compatible, you can still connect your micro-USB and other USB devices to a USB-C port by using a proper adapter.